© All Rights Reserved Sharon E

 In general, it is advised to obtain a visa before you arrive in Tanzania, because some rules tend to change now and then.
 Most times though, travellers will be fine to get one upon arrival.

 The following nationalities cannot get a visa on arrival:

 Afghanistan, Algeria, Bangladesh, Benin, Burkina Faso, Cameroon, Chad, Egypt, Eritrea, Ethiopia, Gabon, Ghana, Gambia, Iran, Iraq, Jordan, Kuwait, Lebanon, Liberia, Libya, Mali, Morocco, Niger, Nigeria, Pakistan, Saudi Arabia, Senegal, Sri Lanka, Somalia , Sudan, Syria, Togo, Tunisia, Turkey and Yemen.

 East Africa might get a single tourist visa in 2010 and the East African Community (EAC) is working towards a plan to implement this visa, which basically is one visa which is valid in five countries: Kenya, Tanzania, Uganda, Rwanda and Burundi.
 The trial phase would be available for tourists from Germany, France, the US, Italy, Japan, Canada, South Africa, the UK, Netherlands, Belgium and the Scandinavian countries.

 See also Money Matters

-The food in Tanzania is of a relatively high standard, with less chance of catching stomach complaints than in other countries.
-Meals provided by Safari and Trekking companies are general much better compared to street food etc.
+The food in Tanzania is of a relatively high standard, with less chance of catching stomach complaints than in other countries in the region.

 See also Travel Health